Modern Slavery Statement and Policy

 Suppliers Code of Conduct and audits

-We undertake periodic risk assessment reviews to identify they key modern slavery and human trafficking risk in our business and supply chain.
-As a firm we continue to look for ways in which to minimise the risk of modern slavery occurring in our supply chain and we are looking to pilot an assessment of our high-risk suppliers in 2023.
+We undertake periodic risk assessment reviews to identify key modern slavery and human trafficking risk in our business and supply chain.
+As a firm we continue to look for ways in which to minimise the risk of modern slavery occurring in our supply chain.

 At the time of onboarding and revalidation, and on review, completion and agreement of the Modern Slavery Questionnaire, suppliers are asked to confirm their agreement to audit of their processes and policies.
 Each supplier is also asked to confirm its agreement to the appointment of an external auditor, should Stone choose to do so.
 As part of this process, any resistance to this requirement is a ‘red flag’.
 Engagement is made with the supplier (for example, suppliers may initially resist due to concerns around potential disruption to operations), and agreement is gained to audit within a mutually agreeable period.
 If the supplier continues to refuse audit, Stone may at this stage engage independent guidance.